suryamurugan/race-au/DEVELOPMENT_SETUP.md

-# rstart - Development Environment Setup
+# race - Development Environment Setup

-This guide will walk you through the process of setting up your local development environment for the rstart project.
+This guide will walk you through the process of setting up your local development environment for the race project.
 Following these steps will ensure you have all necessary tools and configurations to run, develop, and contribute effectively.

 ## 1. Prerequisites